Try this VFR Mastery scenario, and get access to 44 more (details below).

 6. Join The Discussion

-VFR Mastery includes a private discussion forum where our instructors and members share their experiences, answer questions, and discuss how to handle the scenario.
-No junk – just serious pilots learning from each other and our instructors.
+Visible to subscribers only: VFR Mastery includes a private discussion forum where our instructors and members share their experiences, answer questions, and discuss how to handle the scenario.
+No junk – just serious pilots learning from each other and our experts.
+Sign up for a free trial below to get access to the discussion hangar.

-These monthly challenges provide the ultimate way to stay sharp and think through all types of flying situations outside the cockpit.
+These quick challenges provide the ultimate way to stay sharp and think through all types of flying situations outside the cockpit.